mblwhoi/drupal_faceted_search/README.txt

 Views integration
 *****************

-You may use the Views module to display search results through the Faceted Search Views module, which allows to display results in an embedded view.
+With the Faceted Search Views module, you may use the Views module to display and further filter search results.

-Results shown through a view might differ from those obtained from other display styles, because the view might provide additional filters.
-A view must use the "Faceted Search: Environment ID" argument to become available to Faceted Search as a display style.

-Assuming that both Views and Faceted Search are already installed on your site, here are the step-by-step instructions to use a View to display search results:

-1. Go to Administer > Site building > Views, and click Add to create a new view.
+This system replaces the results page with an embedded view that gets passed the current search environment as an argument.
+That argument gets processed by Faceted Search Views itself through Views' hook_views_query_alter().

+The main requirements for a view to be eligible for use with Faceted Search are:

-2. Enter a name for the view.
+- Must be a Node view.

-3. Choose to provide a Page view.
-Note that the "Title", "Use pager", "Empty text" and "Nodes per Page" options are ignored when the view is embedded within Faceted Search's results page.

-4. In the Arguments section, add the "Faceted Search: Environment ID" filter.
-   You may then select one of Faceted Search's sort options in the argument's "Option" field.

-5. Save your new view.
+- Must use a pager.
+- Must be enabled.

-6. Go to Administer > Site configuration > Faceted search, choose to edit your faceted search environment, and select your new view in the "Display style" field of the "Results page" section.
+To use a view to display search results, go to Administer > Site configuration > Faceted search, edit your faceted search environment, then select the desired view in the "Display style" field of the "Results page" section.

 Known limitations:

-- When embedded, as is the case with the Faceted Search Views integration, a view cannot use exposed filters or URL-based arguments.
+- The view cannot use exposed filters or arguments.

-- A view's "Title", "Use pager", and "Empty text" options are ignored under Faceted Search.
-However, the view's "Nodes per page" option will properly determine how many search results are shown per page when it is greater than zero.
+- The view's "Title" and "Empty text" settings are ignored.
+- If the view is set to have an unlimited number of items per page, instead of having no limit the system's default limit will be used (per Administer > Content management > Post settings > Number of posts on main page).

 Known issues: